adhamsalama/checkout/README.md

 		-  Sends a request to the server to delete wishlist item and removes it from the page without reloading the page.

 ## Staticfiles
 A directory of collected static files of the project.
 (Required even if empty for Heroku deployment to work)

 ## Requirements.txt
-- A list of required Python packages to run the project.
+A list of required Python packages to run the project.

 ## Procfile
-  - For deploying the app on Heroku.
+For deploying the app on Heroku.

+## .gitignore
+For git to ignore python cached files.